sanger/event_warehouse_ukbb/README.md

 Alice has a pot-plant called Chuck.
 She delivers this to Bob.
 This gets logged as an event.
 In this scenario you'd have a 'delivery' event; 'Alice' and 'Bob' would both be subjects, with a subject type of 'person,' their 'friendly_name' could be something like an email address or a login, these are easy to read but should also be unique.
 Alice would have a role of 'sender' and Bob of 'recipient'.
 Meanwhile Chuck would be another subject, with the type 'plant' and a 'friendly_name' of 'Chuck', the role however would be 'package'.

 Note that when Bob decides to return the favour by sending Alice a cake, their roles are reversed.
-Each person will still exist as just one subject, but will have two EventSubjects, each with a different role.
+Each person will still exist as just one subject, but will have two Roles, each with a different RoleType.
 Meanwhile the cake will be a new subject with type 'cake' but it will have a 'package' role, just as Chuck did.
 Hence while a subjects type describes what a subject IS, and should be static, its role describes what it DOES, and is defined on a pre event basis.
 Additionally, a given event type may have a role that could be filled by multiple subject types.

 Meanwhile Eve is able to tell that all this is going on by tracking the entries being inserted into the database.